davidbelfiori/davidbelfiori/README.md

 <p align="center">
   Computer Engineering student at the University of Rome Tor Vergata<br/>
-  Interested in software engineering, application architecture and mobile development.
+  Passionate about computer networks and databases, with a strong interest in software engineering.
 </p>

 <p align="center">